 A global empirical system for seasonal climate prediction has been developed and validated.
-Multiple linear regression was chosen as the basis of the system; a simple predictor selection scheme sought to maximise the predictive skill of a number of predictors describing global-scale modes of variability and local-scale information along-10 side that of the climate change signal.
+Multiple linear regression was chosen as the basis of the system; a simple predictor selection scheme sought to maximise the predictive skill of a number of predictors describing global-scale 15 modes of variability and local-scale information alongside that of the climate change signal.
 Probabilistic hindcasts of surface air temperature (SAT) and precipitation (PREC) have been produced using prediction models based on multiple linear regression and validated against observations using correlation and skill scores.
 The prediction system shows good skill in many regions.
-For SAT, the trend and interannual variability are well-represented throughout the tropics and in a num-15 ber of extra-tropical regions, including parts of Europe, particularly during spring and summer, southern Africa and eastern Australia.
+For SAT, the trend and interannual variability are well-represented throughout the trop-20 ics and in a number of extra-tropical regions, including parts of Europe, particularly during spring and summer, southern Africa and eastern Australia.
 Skill associated with the probabilistic component of the seasonal predictions shows similar spatial patterns.
-For PREC, few areas of notable skill are found outside of regions with known ENSO teleconnections and, probabilistically, the system does not perform better than a climatological ensem-
+For PREC, few areas of notable skill are found outside of regions with known ENSO teleconnections and, probabilistically, the system does not perform better than a climatological ensemble throughout most of 25 the world.